-As a result, we are streamlining our commercial sales forces and focusing its field-based activities on the current customers expected to be more productive and high priority opportunities.
-We are maintaining sales force coverage for the majority of our current Galleri volume and active prescribers.
-As part of this approach, we are also streamlining investments in its enterprise business, which includes our employer and life insurance businesses.
-Reductions in the commercial organization include management layers and commercial roles without sales responsibilities.
-In addition to reductions in the commercial organization, we are making reductions in medical affairs teams involved with U.S. Galleri provider engagement.
+As a result, we took action in the period ended September 30, 2024 to streamline our commercial sales forces and focus their field-based activities on the current customers expected to be more productive and high priority opportunities.
+We maintained sales force coverage for the majority of our current Galleri volume and active prescribers.
+As part of this approach, we also streamlined our current and planned investment in our enterprise business, which included our employer and life insurance businesses.
+Reductions in the commercial organization included management layers and commercial roles without sales responsibilities.
+In addition to reductions in the commercial organization, we made reductions in medical affairs teams involved with U.S. Galleri provider engagement.

-We are substantially decreasing investment in research and development activities related to our product programs beyond Galleri, including our diagnostic aid for cancer and minimal residual disease programs.
-In addition, we are making reductions in general and administrative expenses to reflect the focus on the MCED opportunity.
+We also substantially decreased investment and planned investment in research and development activities related to our product programs beyond Galleri, including our diagnostic aid for cancer and minimal residual disease programs.
+In addition, we made reductions in general and administrative expenses to reflect the focus on the MCED opportunity.
 We plan to continue to invest in our biopharmaceutical partnerships and work with our partners to leverage our proprietary methylation technology in precision oncology applications.

-The Board's decision was based on cost-reduction initiatives intended to reduce the Company's ongoing operating expenses and maximize shareholder value.
+The decision was based on cost-reduction initiatives intended to reduce our ongoing operating expenses and maximize shareholder value.

-The Restructuring Plan includes a reduction in our existing headcount and planned 2024 hires of approximately 30%, inclusive of 350 current full-time employees, or approximately 25% of the existing workforce as of June 30, 2024.
+The Restructuring Plan included a reduction in our existing headcount and planned 2024 hires of approximately 30%, inclusive of 350 then full-time employees, or approximately 25% of the workforce in place as of June 30, 2024.

-In connection with the Restructuring Plan to be effected in the third and fourth quarters of 2024, we estimate that we will incur a restructuring charge in Q3 2024 in the range of approximately \$18 to \$23 million which consists of severance, benefits, payroll taxes, and other termination related costs, excluding an estimated net benefit in stock based compensation due to the reversal of previously recorded stock-based compensation expenses related to award cancellations.
-We expect the headcount reductions to enable future cost savings of approximately \$120 million on an annual basis, with approximately \$27 million in savings, net of severance and benefits, in 2024.
+The Restructuring Plan is expected to be substantially completed in the fourth quarter of 2024, and we expect to incur approximately \$19.0 million to \$23.0 million of total charges through the fourth quarter of 2024, consisting primarily of employee severance, benefits, payroll taxes, and other associated costs.
+We expect the headcount reductions to enable future cost savings of approximately \$120 million on an annual basis. with approximately \$27 million in savings, net of severance and benefits, in 2024.
 We estimate that the Restructuring Plan extends our anticipated cash runway from the second half of 2026 into 2028.
+For the three and nine months ended September 30, 2024, we incurred restructuring charges of \$19.0 million.